 Garfinkel points out that this model of explanation is unacceptably restrictive.
 First, looking at individual’s holdings in isolation rules out identifying relative levels of wealth as a source of injustice.
 He uses the example of levels of weapon ownership: citizens may be concerned with a peer collecting a large stockpile of weapons, and the problem is not necessarily with them having 10 or 20 guns, with the number considered in isolation.
 The problem is with the shift in power dynamics brought about by a single person owning far more weapons than anyone else in the community.
 Analogously, holding a great deal more money than anyone else allows one to, for example, distort the political process undemocratically.

 Second, looking just at the causal histories of individual holdings in isolation prevents us from seeing the causes of structural features of wealth distribution.
-If, when asking “why are goods distributed this way?”, we worked with a contrast space that recognized structural features of the economy, our explanation might appeal to Piketty’s claim that Capital tends to accumulate at such a rate that those without inheritance stand little chance of earning their way into the upper classes, or Ta Nehisi Coates’ explanation of how systemic discrimination like redlining contributed to the contemporary racial wealth gap.5 These explanations might lead us to find injustice in the current system that would not apparent if we restricted our attention to individualist explanations.
+If, when asking “why are goods distributed this way?”, we worked with a contrast space that recognized structural features of the economy, our explanation might appeal to Piketty’s claim that Capital tends to accumulate at such a rate that those without inheritance stand little chance of earning their way into the upper classes, or Ta Nehisi Coates’ explanation of how systemic discrimination like redlining contributed to the contemporary racial wealth gap.5 These explanations might lead us to find injustice in the current system that would not be apparent if we restricted our attention to individualist explanations.

 Though Garfinkel’s criticisms are persuasive, they target the explanations of political philosophers of a certain era who draw upon economic considerations, rather than economic explanations themselves.
 Economists do not generally subscribe to the strict individualism defended by Robert Nozick, whose account is Garfinkel's primary target.
 Indeed, many of the key elements of economic explanation—supply and demand, or the competitiveness of a market—are clearly structural in nature.
 Garfinkel’s insights do lead to a critique of general economic explanation, but this requires further investigation, specifically a look at economic conceptions of welfare.

 Economics and Welfare